 Managing Your Medications

 - Combine taking your medications with other routines or habits.
 For instance, keep your morning and evening medications in the kitchen.
 Then, when you eat breakfast and dinner, take your medications.
-You can also keep your medications next to your toothbrush.
-Then, in the morning and at bedtime, take you medications before you brush your teeth.
+You also can keep your medications next to your toothbrush.
+Then, in the morning and at bedtime, take your medications before you brush your teeth.

 - If you have to take pills at various times throughout the day and you find yourself getting distracted and forgetting, invest in a wristwatch with an alarm, or use a cooking timer.
 Then, set it for each of your scheduled medication times.